talha469/ProjectNLP2023/README.md

 # Poetry Analysis using NLP
 GitHub repository for semester project of NLP

-@Ahmed @saim
-1)Include your code and related files in this repo 2)Add libraries required in requirenments.txt file and add general instructions how to run the code in readme.txt file

 #Instruction for running the code

   1) Run requirenment.txt file to download all required libraries and models
-  2) Run code(task#).py files for specific task
+  2) Run code in the folder(task number) files for specific task